TimCoding/cs378_final/README.md

 Then, follow instructions for the Ubuntu distribution above.

-Lastly, you'll need to install nmap, Python 3, and pip for this tool to work.
+Lastly, you'll need to install nmap, Python 3, pip, and git for this tool to work.

 ### Prerequisites